 c.
-The test result variable(s): uNGAL (ng/mL) has at least one tie between the positive and negative actual state groups.
-The smallest cutoff value is the minimum observed test value minus 1, and the largest is the maximum value plus 1.
-All the other cutoff values are the averages of two consecutive ordered observed test values
+The test result variable(s): uNGAL (ng/mL) has at least one tie between the positive actual state group and the negative actual state group.
+The smallest cutoff value is the minimum observed test value minus 1, and the largest cutoff value is the maximum observed test value plus 1.
+All the other cutoff values are the averages of two consecutive ordered observed test values.